sjd69/Applied_Cryptography/phase4-init/src/reports/writeup.md

 ### Justification

 ### Diagram(s)
+## Ideas
+* When a user requests a token from the group server, they also tell the group server which file server they will use that token on
+* The name of the file server will be signed along with the token itself by the group server
+* Every time a user wishes to connect to a new server they will need to request a new token
+* When a file server recieves a token, it checks for its name.
+This is signed by the group server so we know it hasn't been tampered with
+* If it sees a different name, terminate connection because we know this token was not intended to be used on this server by the user
+* This way, stolen tokens may only be used on the server where the theft took place

 # T7: Token Theft
 In T2 we dealt with the possible counterfeit of tokens.
 However, there is still an issue of tokens being stolen and subsequently used in other servers.
 A single token should *only* belong to a single user.
 However, since we must accept that stolen tokens may be a possibility, these tokens should *only* be operable within the server it was created inside.
 If this is not the case, a single token can be passed from hand to hand across servers to bypass other security mechanisms and allow users permissions that they are not supposed to have.